Home » Blog » All Recipes » Holidays » Thanksgiving Stuffing with Cranberries, Kale, Pecans, and Wild Rice

 • In a medium pot, melt the butter over medium heat.
 Add the onion, celery, sage, salt, and black pepper.
 Simmer until the vegetables are softened, approximately 5 minutes.

 • Whisk the eggs and stock together in a large bowl.
-Add the bread cubes, chopped water chestnuts, and onion sage mixture.
+Add the bread cubes, rice, cranberries, chopped kale, and onion sage mixture.
 Toss to combine and pour into the prepared baking dish.
 Cover with foil.

 • Bake the stuffing for approximately 35-40 minutes, or until the moisture is absorbed and stuffing is setting.